Coral reef facts: 10 amazing facts worth knowing

 If we were to travel back in time 40 million years, the most diverse place on earth would be somewhere between London and Paris.
 Today the coral triangle in South East Asia holds that claim.

-This area supports more than 7,000 species of fishes, from small marine fish like seahorses to giants like manta rays, and invertebrates such as octopuses and other marine mammals.
+This area supports more than 7,000 species of fishes, from small reef fish like seahorses to giants like manta rays, and invertebrates such as octopuses and other marine mammals.

 9. What do corals need to survive?